IABTechLab/uid2docs/api/v2/guides/operator-guide-aws-marketplace.md

 Here's what you can customize during or after the [deployment](#deployment):

 - VPC: You can either set up a new VPC and subnets or use existing ones.
-- Root volume size.
+- Root volume size (8G Minimal)
 - SSH key: This is the SSH key that you use to access the UID2 Operator EC2 instances.
 - Instance type: m5.2xlarge, m5.4xlarge, and so on.
+If no customization m5.2xlarge is default and recommended.

 ## Deployment